ChenWendi2001/personal-page-old/index.md

 <!--END_SECTION:waka-->

-These days I'm working hard to finish the final project of this term.
+The final project of this term (CS241, SJTU) has been finished.
 [Check the project Repo](https://github.com/ChenWendi2001/Principles-and-Practice-of-Problem-Solving)

 Also, I spare some time to learn Deep Learning and Machine Learing.
 [Check the cs231n assignment Repo](https://github.com/ChenWendi2001/cs231n-assignments)
 * * *